advanced-security/ghas-api-python-scripts/README.md

 > [!NOTE]
 > This is an unofficial tool created by Field Security Specialists, and is not officially supported by GitHub.

-## Requirements
+## 📦 Requirements

 - Python 3.10 or higher
 - Install dependencies with `python3 -mpip install -r requirements.txt --user`
   - Consider using a virtualenv, managed by `pyenv`
   - On MacOS, add `--break-system-packages` to the end of the install command, if you are not using a virtualenv: `python3 -mpip install -r requirements.txt --user --break-system-packages`
+  - to use PDF output in `enrich_code_scanning_alerts.py`, also install `playwright` with `python3 -mpip install playwright --user` and run `playwright install` to install the required browsers
-- Put a suitable GitHub token in your environment in `GITHUB_TOKEN`
+- Put a suitable GitHub access token in your environment in `GITHUB_TOKEN`
   - for example with `GITHUB_TOKEN=$(gh auth token)` before the command
   - requires read access to GitHub Advanced Security alerts
   - requires read access to the repository, organization or Enterprise you are querying
-  - Note that Secret Scanning alerts are only available to admins of the repository, organization or Enterprise, a security manager, or where explicitly enabled by the repository owner
+  - Note that Secret Scanning alerts are only available to admins of the repository, organization or Enterprise, a security manager, or where otherwise granted access

-## Usage
+## 🚀 Usage

 Generally, the date in `--since` can be specified as `YYYY-MM-DD` or as `Nd` where `N` is the number of days ago.
 Full ISO formats are also supported.
 If a timezone is not specified, the date is assumed to be in UTC (`Z` timezone).